fvandenbulcke/microfrontend/vuejs-hypernova-litelement/litElement/README.md

 In `src`, are present 1 folder by web component.
 Each contain:

 - `my-element.js`: the script to render web component
-- `html file` as client for the web component
+- `html file` as client for the web component.
+Open it in your favorite browser.
 - other files to isolate some code

 The different webcomponents are: